rigarash/diagonalization/README.md

-diagonalization
+ALPS Diagonalization
 ===============

-New diagonalization code for ALPS(http://comp-phys.org/)
+New diagonalization code for ALPS (http://comp-phys.org/)